Join Us First-Year Students

 What We Look For Application Review Process

 While the Penn State Undergraduate Admissions Office will evaluate your credentials for admission to the University, the Schreyer Honors College will conduct its own evaluation.
-These evaluations are conducted completely independently of each other, however, your entrance into the Honors College obviously depends on receiving an offer from Penn State.
+These evaluations are conducted completely independently of each other, however, your entrance into the Honors College depends on receiving an offer from Penn State.

 Schreyer is ultimately looking for well-rounded students that excel both inside and outside of the classroom.
 We pride ourselves on fostering a diverse community of difference makers here in the Honors College and keep that in mind as we review applications.